TomVincentUK/snompy/docs/guide/guide_intro.rst

 Introduction
 ============

-The main function of this package is to provide functions to calculate the effective polarisability, :math:`\alpha_{eff}`, of an AFM tip and a sample, which can be used to predict contrast in SNOM measurements.
+The main purpose of ``pysnom`` is to provide functions to calculate the effective polarisability, :math:`\alpha_{eff}`, of a SNOM tip and a sample, which can be used to predict contrast in SNOM measurements.
-It also provides a function to simulate lock-in amplifier measurements of signals at multiple harmonics, which is an important part of modelling a SNOM signal.

 Below on this page are some example scripts, showing idiomatic usage of ``pysnom``.
-If you already know how the FDM works, these might be enough to get started with this package.
+If you already know how the finite dipole model (FDM) or point dipole model (PDM) works, these might be enough to get started with this package.
-You can also refer to the detailed explanations of the functions used in the API.
+You can also refer to the detailed explanations of the functions used in the :doc:`../API/API_index`.
-The rest of this guide will take you through the workings of FDM, and also give tips on how the model can be used to help analyse SNOM data.
+The rest of this guide will take you through the workings of the two models, and also give tips on how the model can be used to help analyse SNOM data.

 The examples in this guide rely heavily on ``numpy``, a Python package for eficient numerical computation, which should be installed automatically